voidlizard/fixme/README.md

 It works as a cache.
-It might be deleted, it will be re-created next time 'fixme scan' will be running.
+It might be deleted, it will be re-created next time 'fixme update' will be running.

 What if some fixmies got a similar id?
 They will be displayed all.

-It should be ignored by 'fixme scan' process, so it should not (supposedly) processed.
+It should be ignored by 'fixme update' process, so it should not (supposedly) processed.

 It you really need a duplicated fixme, make it unique by adding